spiral/docs/filters/composite.md

 }
 ```

-The `AddressFilter` will receive data from top level, meaning you can send request like that:
+The `AddressFilter` will receive data from the top-level, meaning you can send a request like that:

 ```json
 {